blurpesec/metalyth-blog-content/publish/Aggregate-Allocation-System.md

 ---
 # Problem Statement

 When assets are deposited into a storage unit they immediately go to ephemeral storage if they’re a non-owner and to primary inventory if the depositor is the owner.
-If non-owners transfer to the primary inventory (maybe as the result of using a "Marketplace" system or a "Tribe Storage" system) - their goods get aggregated together with owner’s goods.
-It is possible to solve this for a single storage unit system by keeping track of deposited / withdrawn goods with an additional table - but his only works as long as that is the only system using it.
+If non-owners transfer to the primary inventory (maybe as the result of using a "Marketplace" system or a "Tribe Storage" system) - their goods get aggregated together with the both the owner’s and each other's goods.
+It is possible to solve this for a single storage unit system by keeping track of deposited / withdrawn goods with an additional table - but this only works as long as that is the only system using it.

 # Proposal